World Archaeology (BA)

 - a Dutch pre-university education (VWO) diploma or

-- a University first year certificate or degree.
+- a Research University (WO) first year certificate or degree.

-- an equivalent of a Dutch pre-university education (VWO) diploma.
+- Prospective students without a Dutch pre-university education (VWO) diploma.
 Our admissions Office has drawn up a list of common non-Dutch diplomas that generally meet the minimum academic requirements.
 Additionally a good level of English proficiency is required.
 Specific requirements can be found under 2.
 Language requirements.

 If your diploma does not meet these requirements you may still be admitted, on condition that you sit additional exams.
 You will receive more information on this once you have applied.